Address: 1900 Heritage Dr. S.W.

 Parking: Heritage Park has lots of free parking.

-Age Range: You must be under 42 inches to ride the trikes along the track and 37 inches to drive the pedal cars.
-There is no age limit on the train table, coloring station or the traditional games and toys.
+Age Range: The museum is for all ages.
+You must be under 42 inches to ride the trikes along the track.
 The toys and games run from toddler to school-age.

 Stay Length: 1-3 hours depending on your party’s interest in cars and the activities at the play area.

 Overall: Gasoline Alley Museum is organized into 3 main sections.
 You can see the Family Gallery area immediately on your right but the entrance is actually towards the back of the museum.
 The museum features restored classic cars and gas pumps on two floors (don’t miss out seeing the cars in the basement!).
 There is a huge number of them, all but 2 of them are in running condition and the vast majority were all donated by Calgarian Ron Carey.